koordinator-sh/koordinator/docs/proposals/scheduling/20260626-native-support-for-ai-agent-sandbox-scheduling.md

 The framework applies to both Pod-shaped sandbox Pods and accounting-only Reservations created for Non-Pod sandboxes.
 A Non-Pod sandbox adapter MUST set `scheduling.koordinator.sh/sandbox=true` on the corresponding Reservation so the Reservation also enters the sandbox scheduling framework.

+Implementation order for the framework itself: first land a pass-through sandbox framework that behaves identically to the default scheduling path and confirm that ordinary Pods keep their existing behavior, then apply candidate-node reduction and plugin trimming on top of that baseline, and only after these low-risk optimizations run the benchmark breakdown to decide the next optimization.
+Pruning comes first; deeper performance analysis follows.
+A framework wrapper by itself does not increase throughput, so it must not be treated as an optimization until the benchmark shows a measurable improvement over the pass-through baseline.

 Whether this framework should eventually run as a separate scheduler binary or deployment is still an open question.
 The answer should be based on benchmark results, fault-isolation requirements, cache / Reservation integration complexity, and operational cost.

 ##### High-Throughput Sandbox Scheduling Bottleneck Analysis